kieranharding/Algorithms/README.md

 ## Why?

-A few reasons, really.
+For fun, mostly.
 I don't like working in web-based editors, for reasons.
 I also wanted to learn how to write and use tests for the sake of completing the front end challenges, and this seemed more fun than following a tutorial.
 Finally, I felt like a change of pace so I took one.

 ## How?